TatsuUkraine/flutter_reactive_validator/README.md

 It provides ability to define scoped validation rules for set of stream or value listenable objects.
-Also it allows to manage error state manually to render validation response from the Server or any other resource.
+Also it allows to manage error state manually to manage validation response from the Server or any other resource.

-In addition to error management this package also provides sett of validators for some common validation cases.
-If need - any callable validator instance can be used to validate target value
+In addition to error management this package also provides set of validators for some common validation cases.
+If need - any callable validator instance can be used to validate target value.

 ## Table Of Contents